 External audits are done on annual basis to establish compliance to protection of human rights.
-The main and annual surveillance audit by the Forest Stewardship Council since 2011 to-date (Feb 2017), have showed no evidence of non compliance to the international treaties and Ugandan laws regarding protection and promotion of internationally proclaimed human rights.
+The main audit and annual surveillances 2011 to date by the Forest Stewardship Council showed no evidence of significant non compliance to the international treaties and Ugandan laws regarding protection and promotion of internationally proclaimed human rights.